StenioVenancius/Product-Preview-Card-Component/Readme.md

 ------------------------------------------------------------------------------------------------------------------------------------------------

 # Frontend Mentor - QR code component solution
 Hello!
-Welcome to my solution for the Qr Code Component challenge in Frontend Mentor (https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-This Readme will serve as your guide to understanding this project; it will be based on the template provided by the Frontend Mentor platform itself.
+Welcome to my solution to the Product Preview Card Component challenge made by Frontend Mentor (https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa/hub).
+This Readme will serve as your guide to understanding this project.
+It will be based on the template provided by the Frontend Mentor platform itself.

-Without further ado, I want to thank you for taking the time to visit my project! :D
+Without further ado, I want to thank you for making some of your time available visiting my project! :D All feedback is welcome!!

 ------------------------------------------------------------------------------------------------------------------------------------------------